-The Chairman of the Audit Committee is proposed by the Nomination and Remuneration Committee from among the independent members pursuant to Article 1.2 of the Board of Directors' Internal Regulations and appointed by the Board of Directors after careful scrutiny.
+The Chairman of the Audit Committee is proposed by the Appointment and Remuneration Committee from among the independent members pursuant to Article 1.2 of the Internal Regulations and appointed by the Board of Directors after careful scrutiny.
 Secretariat services for the Audit Committee are provided by any person designated by the Chairman of the Audit Committee or by agreement with the latter.